 There are two types of flat feet: rigid and flexible.
 Rigid is handled with surgery, because the arch of the foot is always missing, whether it’s a weight- or non weight-bearing condition.
 Flexible flat feet miss the arch only when weight bearing.
 When feet are elevated, arch is visible.
 This type of flat feet is the focus of this guide.

 Flat feet is tightly related to severe overpronation: feet rolling inwards during walking.

-Possible symptoms of flat feet are:
+Aside from the obvious visual representation, possible symptoms of flat feet are:

 - Painful or achy feet